polkadot-fellows/RFCs/text/XXXX-minimal-relay.md

 	- Conviction Voting
 	- Referenda

+Note: The Auctions and Crowdloan pallets will be replaced by Coretime, its system chain and interface described in RFC-1 and RFC-5, respectively.

 ### Migrations

 Some subsystems are simpler to move than others.
 For example, migrating Identity can be done by